awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 To get some of the information that you need to monitor accounts for dated credentials, use the IAM console\.
 For example, when you view users in your account, there is a column for **Access key age**, **Password age**, and **Last activity**\.
 If the value in any of these columns is greater than 90 days, make the credentials for those users inactive\.

 You can also use credential reports to monitor user accounts and identify those with no activity for 90 or more days\.
 You can download credential reports in \.csv format from the IAM console\.
-For more information about credential reports, see [ Getting Credential Reports for Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html#getting-credential-reports-console)\.
+For more information about credential reports, see [ Getting credential reports for your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_getting-report.html#getting-credential-reports-console)\.

 After you identify the inactive accounts or unused credentials, use the following steps to disable them\.